 The 15/91 Express Lanes Connector is currently discussed in the environmental document for the SR-91 CIP that was completed in 2012.
 An environmental revalidation was completed in 2019.
-A Design-Build contract was awarded in Spring 2020.
+A Design-Build contract was awarded in Spring 2020 and the project is currently under construction.